 How is the new Zulu repository different since Jul 2020?

 The Azul Zulu repo contains only "CA" builds (stands for Community Access), although a slightly different build number and package name.
-But the CA's content is effectively the same with the "SA" (or Subscriber Access) builds.
+But the CA bundles' content is effectively the same as the "SA" (or Subscriber Access) builds.

 SA builds are for paying customers only (through FTP access), and not available via a repo at this time.

 For now, if you wish to get Zulu from a repo, only the CA builds are available.

 The "repos.azulsystems.com" is the old repo.

 This repo contained single-file packages (considered as "monolithic").

 The repo layout has changed with our July 2020 release.

 The new repo "repos.azul.com" no longer contains single-file packages.

 The new ones are considered as "layered packages".